 Don’t block out your customer

-ATMs are working 24 hours for 7 days per week.
+ATMs are working 24 hours, seven days per week.
 The cardholders use them at weekends, nighttime, and on holidays.

-When the branches are closed, the customer has to have access to the 24 hours area.
+When the branches are closed, the customer has to have access to the 24-hour area.
 A usual method is that the customer opens this area by swiping his bank card in a reader installed by the door.
 Tech-lover customers may tend to carry contactless devices only, leaving their cards at home.
-They may not be able to enter the area if cards readers require to swipe their cards, as they do today.
+They may be unable to enter the area if card readers require them to swipe their cards, as they do today.

 Sources